wso2/docs-is/en/docs/apis/use-the-consent-management-rest-apis.md

     information (PII) on behalf of and in accordance with the instructions of a PII controller.

----

-## APIs and supported operations

-!!! info

-    For information on the REST APIs, supported operations and sample requests/responses, see [Consent Management APIs Swagger Documentation](https://docs.wso2.com/display/IS511/apidocs/Consent-management-apis/).

----

 ## Extension points

 You can customize the REST APIs using the following extension points: